bobinhoBob/alx-zero_day/README.md

-Starting to code today, so cool
+#updated readme file Starting to code today, so cool